This DIY cube storage update is so easy you can do it in under 10 minutes!

 - You’ll only need 3 clips.
 I found a 4 pack at Joann for $4.99 and with a 40% off coupon, they are only $3.

-1. Attach the legs to bottom of the cube storage unit.
-The 3M clips are also going to go on the bottom so you just need to make sure to leave room for them which means the front of your table legs should be set back 1.5 inches from the front of the unit.
+Attach the legs to bottom of the cube storage unit.
+In my case I used caulk, but you may want to use something stronger like Liquid Nails, if you have children.
+The 3M clips are also going to go on the bottom so you just need to make sure to leave room for them which means the front of your legs should be set back 1.5 inches from the front of the unit.
+You’ll notice I didn’t think to make room for the clips when I glued my legs, so I had to pull them off and set them back 1.5 inches.

-2. Attach the 3M clips to the bottom so they are centered under each cube column and set back 1.25 inches from the front.
+Attach the 3M clips to the bottom of the unit, so they are centered under each cube column and set back 1.25 inches from the front.
 Make sure the open end of the clip is facing the front of the cube storage unit.

 One thing to note…my particular table runners had what seemed like bamboo strips woven in all along the runner and specifically had a larger bamboo strip at each end which made the ends of my table runners very stiff.
 If your table runners don’t have a rigid end, when you clip them into the cord clips in the center, each corner of your runner might hang down and then you’ll see it hanging down underneath your storage unit.
 If that’s the case you could easily solve that by using two cord clips towards the left and right sides of the table runner so that it is clipped evenly across.

 So that’s really all it takes for this DIY cube storage update.
 I bet you didn’t think it was going to be that easy!
-The rest of my bathroom remodel is coming soon, subscribe to my blog to be notified when it’s available.
+The rest of my bathroom remodel is coming soon!